U.S. Stocks Set to Post Strong First-Half Gains

 Continue Reading Below

-Technology companies, which have come under pressure in recent weeks, ticked higher Friday.
+Technology companies, which have come under pressure in recent weeks, ticked higher.
 Tech stocks have been some of the best performers so far this year, propelling the Nasdaq Composite toward its best start to a year since 2009.

+"When you look at tech, these are companies with the least baggage.
+If you look at some of the top performers, Apple, Facebook or Amazon, these are areas where people see growth or opportunity," said Tom Digenan, head of U.S. equities at UBS Global Asset Management.

-The index added 0.1% Friday, set to end the first half of the year up more than 14%.
-The Dow Jones Industrial Average rose 82 points, or 0.4%, to 21367, while the S&P 500 climbed 0.3%.
+The Nasdaq Composite added 0.2% Friday, set to end the first half of the year up more than 14%.
+The Dow Jones Industrial Average rose 97 points, or 0.5%, to 21384, while the S&P 500 climbed 0.4%.
 Both indexes are on pace to finish the first six months of 2017 up more than 8%.

 As stocks around the world have spent most of the year climbing, government-bond yields have remained ultralow.
 However, those trends had reversed for most of this week amid pressure on the tech sector and worries that global central banks may be tightening policy faster than previously expected in response to strengthening economies.